lmcai/PhyloHerb/README.md

 #### 1).
 Input:

 Illumina FASTQ reads for each species, single-ended or pair-ended, zipped or unzipped.
-Do not filter the reads or trim adapters.
+We recommend trimming the adapters, but not filtering the reads based on quality.

 #### 2).
 How to: